I’m very scared!

 The examples of this condemnation abound.
 Atheists condemn Christians.
 Muslims dislike Jews.
 Liberals look down on conservatives.
 Immigrants are seen as unworthy.
 Minorities are distrusted.
 All rich people are seen as greedy and dishonest.
 All poor people are viewed as lazy.
 Intellects see the uneducated as dumb.
 Republicans fight Democrats.
 The two coasts of America look down on the fly over states.
 Mets fans boo the fans of Yankees.
 It goes on and until “everyone must get stoned”.

 When I was doing my graduate work at Saint Lawrence University, my advisor, Dr. Bill Fox, taught a required course called General Semantics.
-He was a great teacher and I learned a lot, especially the practice of avoiding dividing any situation or idea into the two neat parts of either/or.
+He was a great teacher and I learned a lot, especially the practice of avoiding the division of any situation or idea into the two neat parts of either/or.
 Dr. Fox helped us see beyond the illusions of right and wrong, correct and incorrect, black and white.
 He encouraged us to seek out all the shades of gray and, in doing so, led us to all the colors in the rainbow.

 When I was an elementary teacher, I found a great book on critical thinking skills for kids.
 One of my favorite lessons concerned the dangers of absolutes, using words like always, never, all, everybody, perfect.
 We had a lot of great discusses about coming to better understandings.

 I think I’m personally sensitive to wide label brush strokes because I’m 100% Polish-American.
 I spent a lot of my childhood listening to Polish jokes that labeled the people of my nationality as “dumb”.
-The pain is long gone and hopefully it has made me person who approaches the people I meet with an open mind, eager to understand who they are.
+The pain is long gone and hopefully it has made me a person who approaches the people I meet with an open mind, eager to understand who they are.

 We all share a common destiny.
 Each time we do an injustice to one person we are doing an injustice to all of us.
 It’s as if the world is standing in a big circle, not a circle of unity but one of destruction.
 And I fear that if we keep throwing rocks at each other no one will be left standing.